Reading Time: 7 minutes

-However, increased availability and variety of medications with psychoactive effects have contributed to prescription misuse, dependence, and addiction.1 Zoloft misuse occurs when the drug is taken other than intended and can be linked to a psychological addiction.
-If you are struggling with a Zoloft addiction, treatment is available.
+However, increased availability and variety of medications with psychoactive effects have contributed to prescription misuse, dependence, and addiction.
+Zoloft misuse occurs when the drug is taken other than intended and can be linked to a psychological addiction.

 What Is Zoloft?

-Zoloft, sertraline hydrochloride, is an SSRI administered in tablets or oral concentrate (liquid) and usually comes in 25, 50, and 100 mg doses.
-Zoloft oral concentrate is available in a multidose 60 mL bottle and needs to be diluted before taken.1 Zoloft works by balancing serotonin in the brain.
+Zoloft is an SSRI administered in tablets or oral concentrate (liquid) and usually comes in 25, 50, and 100 mg doses.
+Zoloft oral concentrate is available in a multidose 60 mL bottle and needs to be diluted before it’s taken.
+Zoloft works by balancing serotonin in the brain.
 Serotonin is a neurotransmitter that regulates emotions.
-If you have healthy serotonin levels, you will tend to experience positive emotions, have a better quality of life, have increased energy levels, and sleep well.2
+If you have healthy serotonin levels, you will tend to experience positive emotions, have a better quality of life, have increased energy levels, and sleep well, so Zoloft is typically prescribed for people who have low serotonin.

-Zoloft is used to manage and treat the following conditions:2
+Zoloft is used to manage and treat the following conditions:

-Zoloft, like other antidepressants, may increase the risk of suicidal ideation and behavior in children, adolescents, and young adults with major depression.3 For this reason, it is important to monitor patients taking Zoloft for unusual changes in behavior—anxiety, suicidality, or other questionable conduct.3
+Zoloft, like other antidepressants, may increase the risk of suicidal ideation and behavior in children, adolescents, and young adults with major depression.
+For this reason, it is important to monitor patients taking Zoloft for unusual changes in behavior like anxiety, suicidality, or other questionable conduct.

-Zoloft may also cause erratic changes in sleep patterns and mood.3 If you are prescribed Zoloft, it’s important to follow the guidelines and avoid abusing or misusing the medication.
+Zoloft may also cause erratic changes in sleep patterns and mood.
+If you are prescribed Zoloft, it’s important to follow the guidelines and avoid abusing or misusing the medication to lower your risk of side effects and addiction.

 Zoloft Misuse and Addiction: Signs and Symptoms

-The Substance Abuse and Mental Health Services Administration (SAMHSA) explains that psychological dependence “may occur with or without physical dependence and is conceptually characterized by impaired control over drug use, compulsive use, continued use despite harm, and craving for the psychic effects of the drug.”4
+The Substance Abuse and Mental Health Services Administration (SAMHSA) explains that psychological dependence “may occur with or without physical dependence and is conceptually characterized by impaired control over drug use, compulsive use, continued use despite harm, and craving for the psychic effects of the drug.”
+So even if you don’t develop a physical dependence, you can become psychologically addicted to Zoloft, which can impact your life in severe and negative ways.

 Generally, cravings for Zoloft are uncommon, but you may experience withdrawal symptoms when you stop taking the drug or lower your dosage.
-If you start to experience uncomfortable physical withdrawal, it may lead to a psychological battle to stop the drug or continue taking it.
-Continuing to take Zoloft to avoid withdrawal would be considered Zoloft misuse and may worsen into Zoloft addiction.
+If you start to experience uncomfortable physical withdrawal, it may lead to a psychological battle between stopping the drug or continuing to take it.
+Continuing Zoloft to avoid withdrawal would be considered Zoloft misuse and may worsen into Zoloft addiction.

 - Dysphoric mood